If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 But a Skype that actually works every time and offers good technical support.

-Plus, if you offer group coaching and training at any point you can have as many as 100 people on a call.
+Plus, if you offer group coaching and training at any point, you can have as many as 100 people on a call.

-I use Calendly for my one on one scheduling and it’s as brilliant as Zoom.
+I use Calendly for my one-on-one scheduling, and it’s as brilliant as Zoom.

-As a rule, I only tend to use it for people to book coaching consults as I prefer to be more flexible for my coaching clients.
+As a rule, I only tend to use it for people to book coaching consults, as I prefer to be more flexible for my coaching clients.

 Having said that, if I’m playing email tag with a client I do have a calendar link I can send them.